Skip to content

 • Verbal Acknowledgment: Tell one person each day something you value about them.

-• Mindful Praise: At bedtime, whisper one thank-you — to yourself, life, or God.
+• Mindful Praise: At bedtime, whisper one thank you to yourself, life, or God.

 Pro Tip: Use apps like Daylio or Grateful to track thankfulness.
 Consistency matters more than length.